ncbi/icn3d/README.md

 ```

 ## Change log
+The production version [icn3d-2.3.4](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.3.4.zip) was release on December 12, 2018.
+Enabled users to load a saved iCn3D PNG image into iCn3D to reproduce the display using the URL embedded in the image.

 The production version [icn3d-2.3.3](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.3.3.zip) was release on December 6, 2018.
 Made the list of interacting residues consistent in "File -> Save Files -> Interaction List" and in the "Sequences and Annotations" window.

 The production version [icn3d-2.3.2](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.3.2.zip) was release on October 30, 2018.
 Water molecules were enabled to be shown when the structure is not a biological assembly.
 Gene symbols were shown for each chain in the "Sequences and Annotations" window.